dmdhassan/react-video---audio-recorder/readme.md

 ## Installation

-To get started, simply clone the project from Git `https://github.com/dmdhassan/react-video-and-audio-recorder.git` and install the necessary dependencies by running `npm i` in your terminal.
-Then start the development server by running `npm run dev`, and navigate to http://127.0.0.1:5173/ in your web browser.
+To get started, simply clone the project from git `https://github.com/dmdhassan/react-video-and-audio-recorder.git` and install the necessary dependencies by running `npm i` in your terminal.
+Then start the development server by running `npm run dev`, and navigate to `http://127.0.0.1:5173/` in your web browser.

 ## Usage